Are you thinking of traveling from Medellin to Guatape?

 For an adventurous experience I recommend you take the local bus to get yourself acquainted with traveling around Colombia by bus; if you haven’t already.

-After seeing all the things to do in Medellin for some time a trip to Guatape is always a great destination to be able to escape the city and connect yourself with a more rural setting.
+After seeing all the things to do in Medellin a trip to Guatape is a great destination to be able to connect yourself with a more rural setting.

 However, don’t expect it to be too quiet, Guatape has many visitors and tourists from all walks of life.